CageCode/World-Food-Ecosystems/practical1/intro.md

 ### Defining variables

 Variables are used to store objects and are defined using the keyword **var**.
+You can store the number 42 in a variable named theAnswer for instance:

 ```javascript

 var theAnswer = 42;